firebase/genkit/docs/templates/firestore-vector.md

 # Firestore vector store template

-You can use Firestore vector store in Genkit to power your RAG flows by storing and retrieving embedding vectors.
+You can use Firestore vector store in Firebase Genkit to power your RAG flows by storing and retrieving embedding vectors.

 Here is a sample template which retrieves documents from Firestore.